ashwinvis/ashwinvis.github.io/content/2021-05-16-ternary-operator-in-python.md

     return x % 2 == 0 and "even" or "odd"
 ```

-It looks nearly like the C-style ternary operator, but not at all readable.
-It
+It looks nearly like the C-style ternary operator, but is not at all readable.
-works because [how the logical boolean operators `and` and `or`
+It works because [how the logical boolean operators `and`, `or`
 short-circuits][bool-py].

 In Bash-like shells such expressions can be used to achieve the same effect: